-When mounting an NSS volume, specify the Long name space to make its directory names and filenames case insensitive.
+When mounting an NSS volume on Linux, specify the Long name space to make its directory names and filenames case insensitive.
 Long is the default name space, and improves performance over using the UNIX name space.
 If your volume contains large directories with millions of files, using the UNIX name space can cause volumes to mount very slowly and can degrade performance.

 To mount an NSS volume from a terminal command line, enter